j-sieben/PIT/Doc/using_pit.md

 -- Resulting Message: "Couldn't delete row with id 12345."
 ```

-As `MSG_ARGS` is a varray of clob, it is possible to pass in parameters of any size.
+As `MSG_ARGS` is a `varray of clob`, it is possible to pass in parameters of any size.
 Your output modules should decide how to handle large messages.
 The next paragraph will show you what these large message may be used for.

 ## Printing messages to the view layer

 If your output module implements a `print`-method, you can use this method to pass a message with parameters to the view layer.
-Here it turns out to be a wise decision that all messages are CLOB based.
+Here it turns out to be a wise decision that all messages are `clob` based.
 This allows for messages of arbitrary size.
 In some projects, I even use messages to pass JSON strings of any size to APEX-applications.
-This fits in nicely because the print method is capable of handling clob messages and the print method implementation in the APEX output module therefore already caters for splitting this messages into appropriate chunks.
+This fits in nicely because the print method implementation in the APEX output module caters for splitting this messages into appropriate chunks.

 Main use obviously is to pass validation messages, status messages and the like to the view layer.
 To achieve this, you normally create a message of severity `pit.level_verbose`.
 This way, only a constant for the message is created in the MSG package.
 To use it, you simply call `pit.print(msg.MY_MESSAGE)` and you're done.